 ICET research activity conducted from Shamir (Assaf Harofeh) Medical Center, one of the four leading government hospitals in Israel, has a unique profile of incorporating clinical excellence and innovative technology.

 About 600 physicians and 1,300 nurses are dedicated to the implementation of new technologies for the welfare and benefit of both patients and staff.
 Since this is a medical center constantly striving to achieve excellence, patients gain the advantages of new groundbreaking technologies that improve care and reduce complication rates and the length of hospitalization.

 For more than two decades, AHMC has been a leading hospital in the technology assessment arena, having an active technology committee, and creating the national guidelines for the adoption and reuse concept of health technology.
 Moreover, since 2012 academic research in HTA has bloomed encouraging teaching in the field with many other governmental and public partners.

-The medical personnel at Shamir (Assaf Harofeh) Medical Center are constantly inspired to improve treatment, diagnosis and service by the adoption of less invasive procedures, more advance imaging devices and surgical techniques, and by the utilization of computerized databases, as well as unique and Innovative Technologies.
+The medical personnel at Shamir (Assaf Harofeh) Medical Center are constantly inspired to improve treatment, diagnosis, and service by the adoption of less invasive procedures, more advanced imaging devices and surgical techniques, and by the utilization of computerized databases, as well as unique and Innovative Technologies.